Equinix Smart View FAQs

 What is the difference between facility sensors and RLE Wi-Fi sensors?

-Facility sensors provide environmental information (temperature and humidity) for your IBX data center, while RLE Wi-Fi sensors can also be installed inside the cage and near the cabinet to gather more granular information on the environmental parameters.
-The Ops team is responsible for changing the sensor batteries on the ground for a degrading battery, or malfunction in communication.
+Facility sensors provide environmental information (temperature and humidity) for your IBX data center, while you can also install RLE Wi-Fi sensors inside the cage and near the cabinet to gather more granular information on the environmental parameters.
+The Ops team is responsible for changing the sensor batteries on the ground for a degrading battery or malfunction in communication.

 Why is maintenance information important?